connelallison/restful_tutorial/tutorial-restful-blog.md

 return [qc::form method POST action "/entries/$entry_id" $form]
 ```

-The library knows to check for an input named `_method` when it receives the POST request, and after finding that `_method` exists and has a value of PUT, treats the POST request as a PUT request.
+The handler knows to check for an input named `_method` when it receives the POST request, and after finding that `_method` exists and has a value of PUT, treats the POST request as a PUT request.

 Similarly, when we use the `form` proc to create our "Delete" button, we use a hidden `_method` input - in this case however, we let the `form` proc handle this for us by simply including "method DELETE" in the `form` proc's arguments: